-- 1.1 Describe the key principles concerning how an aircraft flies. - 1.2 Explain the types of aviation risk. - 1.3 Describe the measures taken to prevent and reduce accidents. - 1.4 Describe key developments in global air navigation. - 2.
-Understand the main international and national measures impacting on aviation risk. - 2.1 Explain the purpose and main features of international conventions. - 2.2 Describe the purpose and main features of key global aviation organisations. - 2.3 Describe the main functions of key European aviation organisations. - 2.4 Explain the main aircraft legislation in the UK, the EU and the US. - 3.
-Understand the scope of cover under the main and related classes of aviation insurance. - 3.1 Understand the scope of the core aviation insurance cover. - 3.2 Describe the scope of additional aviation insurance cover.
+- 1.1 Describe the key principles concerning how an aircraft flies. - 1.2 Explain the types of aviation risk. - 1.3 Describe the measures taken to prevent and reduce accidents. - 1.4 Describe key developments in global air navigation.

+2. Understand the main international and national measures impacting on aviation risk.

+- 2.1 Explain the purpose and main features of international conventions. - 2.2 Explain the purpose and main features of key global aviation organisations. - 2.3 Explain the purpose and main features of key European aviation organisations. - 2.4 Explain the main aircraft legislation in the UK, the EU and the US.

+3. Understand the scope of cover under the main and related classes of aviation insurance.

+- 3.1 Understand the scope of the core aviation insurance cover - 3.2 Describe the scope of additional aviation insurance cover.